 Pelvic floor dysfunction & physical therapy

-If you’re experiencing pelvic floor issues, your first step is to schedule an appointment with a women’s health specialist to determine the best treatment plan.
+If you’re experiencing pelvic floor issues, a women’s health specialist can help determine the best treatment plan for you.
 Our program offers comprehensive treatment, including surgical and nonsurgical approaches tailored directly to you to help you keep your independence, confidence, comfort and control.

 Symptoms of pelvic floor dysfunction